Chart Color Schemes

 Infrastructure

-Carrum - Patterson Lakes has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Carrum - Patterson Lakes has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Five projects have been identified by AreaSearch as potentially impacting the area's performance: The Dell by Stockland, Carrum Level Crossing Removal and Revitalisation, Carrum Foreshore and Patterson River Precinct Improvements, Bonbeach Station Precinct Redevelopment & Level Crossing Removal.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects likely affecting this region.
+Notable projects include The Dell by Stockland, Carrum Level Crossing Removal and Revitalisation, Carrum Foreshore and Patterson River Precinct Improvements, and Bonbeach Station Precinct Redevelopment & Level Crossing Removal.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.